nh60211as/MHW-Max-Decoration-Level-Indicator-CSV-Generator/readme.txt

     // method 3: Lower level needed  -> min(3,7) -> [3]
 Example:
 java -jar MHW_Max_Decor_CSV.jar item_chT.csv 1
-will get you a variant 1 item_chT_remain.csv for you to import to GMD Editor.
+will get you a variant 1 item_chT_patch_1008_MDLI.csv for you to import to GMD Editor.

 How to add new skills and jewls
 Edit skillList.txt and jewelList.txt according to their format